Set up Microsoft Teams to manage projects - project management

 Approval flows can be created as in this article.

-You can forward mails to your Team using these steps.
+Mails can be forwarded to your Team using these steps.

 What are the next steps?